yaypm/davis-server/README.md

 ---
 ####Slack Setup [More...](https://github.com/ruxit/davis-server/blob/master/setup/slack.md)
 ---
+**Slack**: Be Less Busy; Brings all your communication together in one place.
+It's real-time messaging, archiving and search for modern teams.
+Bot users have many of the same qualities as their human counterparts: they have profile photos, names, and bios, they exist in the team directory, they can be direct messaged or mentioned, they can post messages and upload files, and they can be invited to and kicked out of channels and private groups.

 DAVIS isn't just voice.
 It's an Ecosytem.
 Follow the steps below to integrate DAVIS with your **#Slack** account.
-We packed alot of cool features into our Slack configuration, but if you don't have an account, set the **enabled** field to *false*.
+We packed alot of cool features into our Slack bot configuration, but if you don't have an account, set the **enabled** field to *false*.
 Once configured use a @davis to bring Dynatrace Platform intelligence to your preferred channel.
 Click [here](https://github.com/ruxit/davis-server/blob/master/setup/slack.md) for futher instructions.

 ````javascript
 slack: {